bayertom/IHFL/readme.md

 1.4.1 Recompute values of facility costs

-The costs of input points can be recomputed according to the behavior of normal vectors using the switch "n"
+The costs of input points can be recomputed according to the behavior of normal vectors using the switch

 	-n